tdewolff/canvas/README.md

 Fonts

 * **Font embedding for PDFs and EPSs**
-* Support font hinting (for the rasterizer)
+* Compressing fonts and embedding only used characters
 * Support WOFF2 font format
 * Support Type1 font format?
-* Compressing fonts and embedding only used characters
+* Support font hinting (for the rasterizer)

 Paths

 * **Approximate elliptic arcs by lines given a tolerance for use in `Flatten`**
 * **Approximate elliptic arcs by Beziérs given a tolerance for use in `WriteImage`, `ToPDF`**
+* Avoid overlapping paths when offsetting in corners
 * Add function to apply mask (ie. apply a mask path onto another path)
-* Add function to apply shear transformation
+* Add function to apply shear transformation (hard, how do curves transform?)
 * Easier support for building paths from strings, like AppendSVG for example? (unsure)

 Optimization

-* Avoid overlapping paths when offsetting in corners
-* Approximate Beziérs by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (check)
+* Approximate Beziérs by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (unsure if worth it)

 ## Canvas